 the farm for a short time until the family left in the early 1880s.
 She then moved into her brother's household in Stapenhill where she continued to live until his setbacks and his move to

 Burton on Trent.
 By 1891 she was boarding at 120 Portland Road, Nottingham and earning a living as an art needleworker.
 By 1901, she had joined her older sister at the home for girls and

 young women in Manningham where she probably taught her needlework skills.

-In 1837. or slightly before, he married Elizabeth Ann of Worksop, Notts and was appointed to the Guernsey circuit where the couple spent two years - described
+In May 1837. he married Elizabeth Ann Turner (b c1815 Worksop, Notts) in Gainsborough, Lincolnshire and was appointed to the Guernsey circuit where the couple spent two years - described

 Between 1839 and 1869 he was stationed at 14 locations, mostly - reflecting the main influence of the New Connexion - throughout the north of England.
 These included Stalybridge, Liverpool,

 Sheffield (both north and south circuits), Ashton (twice), Chester, Hanley, Manchester, Nottingham, Huddersfield.
 Oldbury & Tipton, Leeds and Hull.
 In virtually all cases he served as the superintendent